Puducherry (union territory): Rail

 Puducherry is connected by a railway branch line from the five-way junction at Viluppuram and Chennai.
 The railway line is a broad gauge line with 16 originating trains and 17 terminating trains.

 Meanwhile Karaikal and Mahe also well connected by railway lines.
 Several railway lines are also under construction in Karaikal district.
 The nearest major railway station to Yanam is Kakinada (CCT) in Andhra Pradesh (33 KM).

 Air

 Puducherry has an airport called Puducherry Airport.
 It has flight operations between Puducherry and Hyderabad.
 A new airport is proposed in Karaikal which is called as Karaikal Airport.
 The nearest airport to Yanam is Rajahmundry Airport (IATA: RJA, ICAO: VORY), 90 KM away.

 Sea

 Puducherry U.T. has several ports namely Karaikal port, Puducherry port, Mahe port.
-Among them, Largest port is Karaikal Port.
+Among them, the largest port is Karaikal Port.

 Road

 Puducherry has a network all-weather metalled roads connecting the territory.
 Puducherry has a road length of 2,552 km (road length per 4.87 km2), the highest in the country.
 PRTC buses play a vital role in Puducherry U.T.